Danusha2004/Job_posting-ETL-pipeline/README.md

-# Job Posting ETL Pipeline
+# JOB POSTING ETL PIPELINE
 A production-ready, end-to-end pipeline that extracts job postings, cleans & normalizes fields (title, company, location, salary, skills), and loads the curated data into MySQL for analytics.
 A Power BI report connects to MySQL to visualize role demand, top hiring companies, salary trends, and more.

 ## Features